fusioncharts/dev_centre_docs/getting-started/vue/install-using-vuejs.md

 ![Theme Folder Structure]({% site.baseurl %}/gif/theme-folder-structure.gif)

-To include a theme to your chart, include its corresponding JavaScript file in your HTML page for that theme as shown in the code below:
+To include a theme to your chart, include its corresponding JavaScript file in your HTML page as shown in the code below:

 ```html
 <script type="text/JavaScript" src="path/to/local/fusioncharts.js"></script>
 <script type="text/JavaScript" src="path/to/local/themes/fusioncharts.theme.fusion.js"></script>
 ```

-> Include the `fusioncharts.theme.fusion.js` file, if you want to set the value of `theme` attribute to `fusion` theme.
-To add any other theme to your chart, include its corresponding JavaScript file to your project and apply the theme using the `theme` attribute.
+> Including the `fusioncharts.theme.fusion.js` file will not apply the theme.
+To apply the theme you have to set the value of `theme` attribute to the respective name of the theme.
 For more details click [here]({% site.baseurl %}/themes/introduction-to-themes '@@open-newtab').

 ## Include FusionCharts via **npm**